 Top 5 tips for those first precious few days and weeks with a new bub

-In our ‘Newborn’ Module inside the Birth Beat Ultimate Online Prenatal Program, I talk about the importance of minimising visitors and people other than you and your partner holding bub in the first few days of their life.
+In our ‘Newborn’ Module inside the Birth Beat Ultimate Online Birth Course, I talk about the importance of minimising visitors and people other than you and your partner holding bub in the first few days of their life.

 Not only is this important for bonding with your baby on a physical level (more on that soon) but also so that you and your partner can soak up those precious newborn moments without having to entertain well-intentioned but sometimes not so-welcome visitors.

 Easier said than done, right?

 Here are our top 5 tips for keeping your precious newborn bubble intact, helping you manage those unwelcome visitors, set boundaries and when you’re ready for them, make the most of visits.

 1. Uninterrupted bonding and recovery time should be a priority

 Despite how some family and friends may make you feel, the birth of your baby isn’t about them.